SoftwareDefinedBuildings/smap/python/doc/actuation.rst

-:py:class:`~twisted.internet.defer.Deferred` which will fire with the result; however, since any HTTP requests will wait until you produce a value you should make sure to either produce a result or an error within a resonable amount of time.
+:py:class:`~twisted.internet.defer.Deferred` which will fire with the result; however, since any HTTP requests will wait until you produce a value you should make sure to either produce a result or an error within a reasonable amount of time.

 The value (or result of the deferred) for both methods should be a valid value for the actuator type in question.
 Every actuator class